-- data-contains the data returned by Twitter. - includes-contains additional data specified via a given method's expansions parameter. - errors-if errors occur, this contains information about the errors. - meta-additional method-specific information that can be useful in processing the response.
+- data-the data returned by Twitter. - includes-additional data specified via a given method's expansions parameter. - errors-information about the errors that occurred, if any. - meta-method-specific information that can be useful in processing the response.

 Getting a User's Basic Account Information